Zeo666/AllTheRoles/README.md

 - If their client is Jester and the Jester gets voted out, the Lawyer wins together with the Jester.

 **NOTE:**
-- If the client disconnects, the Lawyer will also turn into the Pursuer
+- If the client disconnects, the Lawyer will also turn into a different role depending on settings
 - The Lawyer needs to figure out the role of their client depending on the options

 ### Game Options